oauthjs/node-oauth2-server/examples/dynamodb/Readme.md

 You will need to create the required tables (see below):

-The object exposed in model.js could be directly passed into the model paramater of the config object when initiating.
+The object exposed in model.js could be directly passed into the model parameter of the config object when initiating.

 For example: